TOP TRENDS IN INTERNATIONAL EDUCATION FOR 2025 AND BEYOND

 ICEF, Finland makes it easier for international students to work and stay.
 April 2022.

 Our RP Pulse Survey respondents also identified Finland as a popular alternative destination.
 In 2024, Finland continued to strengthen its appeal to international students with key policy and structural updates.
-As a result, Finnish universities saw a surge in applications for English-taught programs, particularly in healthcare, business, and IT.23 This growth is partly due to Finland’s 2022 reform that streamlined the road to permanent residency for international students and their families.24 Finland has thus become more accessible and appealing for students looking for stability and post-study work opportunities.
+As a result, Finnish universities saw a surge in applications for English-taught programs, particularly in health care, business, and IT.23 This growth is partly due to Finland’s 2022 reform that streamlined the road to permanent residency for international students and their families.24 Finland has thus become more accessible and appealing for students looking for stability and post-study work opportunities.

 The new Government Programme in Finland proposes several changes related to international persons and students living in Finland, including a new application fee for the winter 2024/25 semester and increased tuition fees by August 2026.25